-Representing Limited Partner Interests Cheniere Energy Partners, L.P. \$ per unit
+Representing Limited Partner Interests Cheniere Energy Partners, L.P. \$21.00 per unit

 We are a limited partnership recently formed by Cheniere Energy, Inc., or Cheniere.
 This is the initial public offering of our common units.
-This prospectus relates to an estimated 5,223,703 common units to be offered by us and an estimated 7,276,297 common units to be offered by Cheniere LNG Holdings, LLC, an affiliate of Cheniere.
-The allocation of the common units to be sold in this offering between us and the selling unitholder will vary based on the actual public offering price and our estimated cost to fund a distribution reserve.
-We expect the initial public offering price to be between \$19.00 and \$21.00 per unit.
-The selling unitholder has granted the underwriters a 30-day option to purchase up to an additional 1,875,000 common units to ever over-allotments.
+This prospectus relates to 5,054,164 common units to be offered by us and 8,445,836 common units to be offered by Cheniere LNG Holdings, LLC, an affiliate of Cheniere.
+The selling unitholder has granted the underwriters a 30-day option to purchase up to an additional 2,025,000 common units to cover over-allotments.
 We will not receive any proceeds from any common units sold by the selling unitholder.
 Our common units have been approved for listing on the American Stock Exchange under the symbol "CQP."